 Tania Kovats discusses her drinking fountain WELL, first commissioned by DES in 2019, recently installed at Fruitmarket Gallery, Edinburgh with director Fiona Bradley & DES’s Susanna Beaumont.

-Alice Twemlow, Lector in Design at the Royal Academy of Arts, The Hague, discusses design in our new non-normal landscape, with Chris Breward, Director of the National Museums Scotland.
+Alice Twemlow, Lector in Design at the Royal Academy of Arts, The Hague, discusses design the time of pandemic, with Chris Breward, Director of the National Museums Scotland.
 Twemlow offers us timely navigation & discusses unexpected outcomes and new possibilities, sharing her thoughts on deep time and the immediate future.
 Design in Postnormal Times was live streamed from the City Observatory on Edinburgh’s Calton Hill – today home to the visual art organisation, Collective – with Alice joining from Amsterdam.
 Read our Q&A with Alice Twemlow.
 Read our Q&A with Chris Breward.

 Chris Stewart is an architect with Collective Architecture.
 He’s currently running a programme with Zero Waste Scotland, in conjunction with The Royal Incorporation of Architects in Scotland (RIAS) & Resource Futures, mentoring SME construction industry companies on the introduction of the circular economy into their work.
 He is chair of RIAS Sustainability Working Group / former chair and current Director of the Scottish Ecological Design Association (SEDA) and sustainability convenor of the Glasgow institute of Architects (GIA).